benknoble/benknoble.github.io/_posts/2018-07-10-til-day-16--the-three-pieces-of-software.md

 ## 1+1 ≠ 2, or, Math is Broken, and I Need to Fix It

 Ok, well, *math* isn't broken, per se.
-But a build that runs find sequentially is.
+But a build that runs fine sequentially is.

 Think of it like this.
 There are two steps to the build.
 Step 1 gives us `1`.